-So, which is the Best WordPress Translation Plugins?
+So, which are the Best WordPress Translation Plugins?

 I can’t say for sure because each WordPress translation plugins has its own unique selling proposition that makes it different from the rest.

 I can recommend a few like Weglot and Google Website Translator.